Mocking Cricket Albums

 What Happens Come Dusk is a demo EP, released May 2020, on themes of macabre art history, and connection through art within and across troubled times.
 These were for a podcast I've had in the drafts pile for a few years now, that's still on the back-burner.
 More and better tracks to come, just as soon as I figure how to work a proper DAW!

-You can stream or download music here in MP3 or FLAC (lossless) formats, or in a wider selection of file types on Bandcamp.
+You can stream or download music here in MP3 or FLAC formats (FLAC is lossless), or in a wider selection of file types on Bandcamp.
 Check out the lyrics through this nifty streaming player, or on the lyrics page.

 Your download, should you procure one, includes PDF liner notes with full lyrics and original photography and artwork.